cenit-io/cenit2odoo/readme.md

     -c, --collections [collections]  Names of the shared collections at the Cenit-IO or local path to json file with shared collection.
     -o, --out-dir [outDir]           Output directory for the resulting addon.
 Default is "odoo-addons".
     -s, --statics [statics]          Specify that must be generated the templates static files.
+    -i, --interactive                Specify that run in interactive mode.

 ```